toddeTV/gltf-type-toolkit/README.md

    +@/assets/models/MyModel.gltf.js      <- actual code with node get helper function and model graph representation
    ```

-   > Alternatively, you can run the script `generate-gltf-types` supplied by the package to manually create those files.
+   > Alternatively, you can run the script `gltf-codegen` supplied by the package to manually create those files.
 More details at [Binary scripts](#binary-scripts).

 4. Import the type safe model in your code and use it, e.g.: